 Experienced personal injury lawyers can assess your case to calculate pain and suffering.
 They will build a case proving pain and suffering for severe injuries and determine what personal injury damages you may be eligible for when you have suffered injuries due to someone else’s negligence.

 While your medical bills relate to procedures and treatments to ease your “pain and suffering,” this phrase carries further meaning in a civil case.
 “Pain and suffering” relates to not only your physical pain but also your mental anguish.
 This can include, but is not limited to:

 A personal injury attorney can help you understand the types of compensation possible for your case to offset your financial losses.
 Your lawyer may also be able to identify parties who are liable for the compensation you are entitled to.

 It’s important to seek legal counsel as soon as possible after your accident.
 There may be a statute of limitations that applies to your case, which would prevent you from recovering damages if you wait too long to file a claim.

 Both personal injury and wrongful death cases include the pursuit of economic and non-economic damages for injuries or loss.

 These types of damages are easier to understand because they are clear cut.
 Medical bills, for example, include the direct correlation between care and costs, and they often need little explanation.

 Your medical bills may include medical transport to the hospital, along with medical and hospital fees.
 The following ongoing costs associated with personal injury cases are may also be included in compensation:

-These are just a few examples of the types of economic damages generally included in a personal injury lawsuit.
+These are just a few examples of the types of economic damages generally included in an injury lawsuit.